-GoLogin is an excellent tool for overcoming such restrictions.
+GoLogin is an excellent web scraping tool for overcoming such restrictions.
 It allows you to create a custom browser fingerprint to surf anonymously based on over 50 characteristics.
 Even a VPN or incognito mode won’t provide this security.

 CAPTCHAs are already a pain, and it won’t get any easier.

 Currently, scraping data in real time is realistic only via an API, which many websites don’t provide.
 You simply cannot send a request that extracts data every few milliseconds (yet).
 In the future, though, we might be able to do so without overloading the website or getting blocked.